jundalisay/spblist/content/en/research/mohammad/quran/sura-007c.md

 the land, and forsake you and your gods?”
 He said, “We will kill their sons, and spare their women.
 We have absolute power over them.”

-128. Moses said to his people, “Seek help in Allah, and be patient.
+128. Moses said to his people, “Seek help in Enki, and be patient.
 The earth belongs to Al- lah.
 He gives it in inheritance to whomever He wills of His servants, and the future belongs to the righteous.”

 129. They said, “We were persecuted before you came to us, and after you came to us.”
 He